My parents were hippies and they didn’t want my young brain filled with TV.

 I sat in front of my TV and “my” cable every chance I got for a month straight.
 And then I got sick of it and moved on to the art of drinking.

-And that’s an entirely different post that I will save for another time.
+And that’s an entirely different post that I’ll save for another time.

-As sometimes shitty as it was, I’m grateful to my parents for making the decision to be free of TV while I was growing up.
+As shitty as it was at times, I’m grateful to my parents for making the decision to be free of TV while I was growing up.

 It made me use my imagination, it forced me to play and exercise, it helped build my connection to the outside, and it made me accept moments of boredom.